 I can't ping my website!
 Is the server down?

-If you try to ping your website, or any free hosting related server or IP address, you will most likely see the ping fail with 100% packet loss.
+If you try to ping your website or any InfinityFree server, you’ll see the ping fail with 100% packet loss.
+This is completely normal and doesn’t mean your website is down.

 > ping example.com